Illinois BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Never used BetMGM before?
-Getting started is easy.
-To register, all you need is a computer or mobile device, plus a method of payment for your first deposit.
-Simply follow our link, and the BetMGM site or app will take you through the process.
+If you haven't played on BetMGM before but have been wanting to give it a try, getting started is simple.
+First, use your computer, phone, or mobile device to sign up, and ensure you have a method of payment ready to make your first deposit.
+Then just click our link and let the BetMGM site or app walk you through the registration process.

-Looking to bet on a game but don't know where to start?
+Looking to bet on a game today but don't know where to start?
 Consider some of the most common betting types, such as the moneyline, spread, and over/under.
-A moneyline bet means that you think one of the teams will win.
-Simple as that!
-And if they do, and you bet $10 on odds of +110, you'd get $21 back.
-There isn't a moneyline for this matchup at the moment, but check back later to see if it's posted.
+A moneyline bet means that you think the team you bet on will win, simple as that!
+And if they do, and you bet $10 with odds of -110, you'd get $19 back.

-Although it can be a little more complicated, betting against the spread can provide a bigger payout or better chance to win in certain circumstances.
+While it can be a tad more complicated, betting against the spread can provide a bigger payout or better chance to win in certain situations.
 If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
 But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the bet.

-Looking for a simpler way to bet on a game?
-Try wagering on the over/under (or point total).
-Simply pick whether you think the combined score of both teams at the end of the contest will be higher or lower than the over/under.
-That's all there is to it.
-If you, say, bet $10 on the over (with odds of -110), you'd get back $19 if the final score is higher than the set point total.
+The over/under, or total, is much simpler.
+You just pick whether the combined score of both teams in this game will be above or below 56.5 when all is said and done.
+Bet $10 on the over, with odds of -110, and you'll get $19 back if you're right!

 - League: NFL